thunderbird/send-suite/frontend/README.md

 ### Submitting .xpi to ATN

-Make sure you have a file named `.env.production` that contains the environment variables for production.
+Make sure you have a file named `.env.production` inside the frontend directory that contains the environment variables for production.
 Otherwise this will fail.

 Run `pnpm build-and-submit`
 This will create `frontend-source.zip` use it to upload to ATN when asked for source code.